Azure/Industrial-IoT/docs/opc-publisher/readme.md

 }
 ```

 OPC Publisher 2.9 and above supports strict adherence to Part 6 and Part 14 of the OPC UA specification when it comes to network message encoding.
 To enable strict mode use the `-c` or `--strict` command line option.
-For backwards compatibilty this option is off by default.
+For backwards compatibility this option is off by default.

 > It is highly recommended to always run OPC Publisher with strict adherence turned on.